-Universities are shifting to online teaching during the coronavirus pandemic has had a profound effect on all students, the impact on those with disabilities is particularly complex and varied.
+Universities are shifting to online teaching during the coronavirus pandemic.
+It has had a profound effect on all students, the impact on those with disabilities is particularly complex and varied.
 Nearly a third (27%) of students’ day-to-day activities are limited because of a health problem or disability .

 Although every student has different needs, experts from the Disability Support and Inclusion Service team at The University of Law (ULaw), provide insight into how a virtual learning environment can affect students with a variety of different disabilities, as well as advice on how to make the most of this new way of studying.